 Dealerships stock Ford, Motorcraft and Ford-authorized branded re-manufactured replacement parts.
 These parts meet or exceed our specifications.
-Parts installed at your dealership carry a nationwide 12-month or 12000-mile (20000 kilometers) parts and labor limited warranty.
+Parts installed at your dealership carry a nationwide 24-month or unlimited miles (kilometers) parts and labor limited warranty.

 If you do not use Ford authorized parts they may not meet our specifications and depending on the part, it could affect emissions compliance.